devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 ## CloudFormation

 CloudFormation is AWS's primary automation tool.
-With CloudFormation you can create a parameterized JSON file, called a **CloudFormation Template**, that describe each AWS resource that you want to create.
+With CloudFormation you can create a parameterized JSON file, called a **CloudFormation Template**, that describes each AWS resource that you want to create.
 You then use the template to create a CloudFormation stack.
 A stack represents the instantiation of all the resources defined by the template.
 You can also delete all the resources represented by the stack with a single button press.

-- **Resource**: An AWS object such as a S3 Bucker or EC2 instance.
+- **Resource**: An AWS object such as a S3 Bucket or EC2 instance.
 - **Template**: A JSON script that defines resources to deploy.
 - **Stack**: The deployed resources.